Tass0sm/graphdoc/old/README.md

-# Borg #
+# Borg / Untitled Documentation Manager #

 This program is a documentation manager.
-The name is a portmanteau of Book/Bib/Biblio and Org and also a pun on the Borg from Star Trek.
+The name is undecided.

 ## Usage ##